microsoft/vscode-ai-toolkit/remote-finetuning.md

 After fine-tuning job was triggered, you can view logs on Azure by clicking the "*Open Logs in Azure Portal*" button from the VSCode notification.

-Or, if you already opened the Azure Portal, you can find job history from the "*Execution history*" panel to the Azure Container Apps job.
-The link to this portal is provided in the output panel.
+Or, if you've already opened the Azure Portal, find job history from the "*Execution history*" panel to the Azure Container Apps job.

 ![Job Execution History](Images/remote/finetune-job-history.png)

 There are two types of logs, "*Console*" and "*System*".
-- Console logs, which are emitted by your app, including `stderr` and `stdout` messages.
-That's also what you may already see in previous section's streaming logs.
+- Console logs are messages from your app, including `stderr` and `stdout` messages.
+This is what you might have already seen in the streaming logs section.
-- System logs, which are emitted by the Container Apps service, including the status of service level events.
+- System logs are messages from the Container Apps service, including the status of service-level events.

-To view and query you logs, clicking the "*Console*" button and you will be navigated to the Log Analytics page.
-There you can view all the logs and write your own queries.
+To view and query your logs, click the "*Console*" button and navigate to the Log Analytics page where you can view all logs and write your queries.

 ![Job Log Analytics](Images/remote/finetune-job-log-query.png)

-> For more information about Azure Container App Logs, see [Application Logging in Azure Container Apps](https://learn.microsoft.com/azure/container-apps/logging).
+> For more information about Azure Container Apps Logs, see [Application Logging in Azure Container Apps](https://learn.microsoft.com/azure/container-apps/logging).

 #### View streaming logs in VSCode
 After initiating the fine-tuning job, you can also view logs on Azure by clicking on the "*Show Streaming Logs in VS Code*" button in the VSCode notification.
-Alternatively, you can execute the command `AI Toolkit: Show the running fine-tuning job streaming logs`.
+Or you can execute the command `AI Toolkit: Show the running fine-tuning job streaming logs`.
 ![Streaming Log Command](Images/remote/command-show-streaming-log.png)

 The streaming log of the running fine-tuning job will be displayed in the output panel.